mojothemonkey2/TCL_Guide/README.md

   * 2023 - https://xdaforums.com/t/tcl-2023-google-tvs-p745-p755-c645-c745-c755-c805-c845-c855-c955-x955.4576005/
   * 2024 - https://xdaforums.com/t/tcl-2024-google-tvs-p655-p755-c655-c655-pro-c765-t8b-c855-115x955.4666345/

+### Fixes / Issues
+I've not come across any changelog for the firwares, so no idea what is in them.
+But here are a few fixes that I've spotted in newer firmwares (RT51M Platform):
+* Performance - seems a bit better with the newer GTV firmwares.
+* Wired connection fails when turning on tv - looks fixed in newer firmwares, eg v631.
+* PVR recordings playback - would fail around 50% of the time.
+Working in newer firmwares, eg v631.

+Issues:
+* v639 - several users reporting crashes on this firmware.

+### Program Guide
+A note on GTV firmware and Freeview..

+When you first boot up GTV (EU) firmware, it will ask you to pick a region. \
+(or you can change it at any time after: Settings > Channels & Inputs > Channel > Channel Scan > Country/Region).

+Region=UK => Freeview mode. \
+You'll get the Freeview EPG, and if you are based in the UK, can use Channel-100 data channel to access FreeviewPlay, where you will find iPlayer etc.

+Region=non-UK (ie anything else) => Normal mode. \
+You'll get the standard EPG. \
+Data channels are disabled on many regions, but eg Germany or Netherlands allow data channels, then you can still view Channel-100 for FreeviewPlay.

+Either way, there is NO standalone iplayer app.
+And the FreeviewPlay button is broken. \
+But, it is possible to install a hacked version of iplayer that will work on TCL (eg from https://letscrackon.org/downloads/).

+Personally, I think the standard EPG looks better, so I use Region=Germany. \
+But one downside is that Channel4 app won't play programs, complaining of geo-restriction (rest of my apps are fine: iplayer, itvx, my5, prime).

 ## Troubleshooting
 * If the TV is stuck on Recovery Mode after reboot, unplug and wait for 10 minutes before plugging it again.
 * If IMG firmware results in black screen, you can try upgrade from this with a newer OTA version, using the power off>on method.

 # Timeshift / PVR
 On my UK model, the TV app includes the Actions for Timeshift and PVR, but the TV menus lack the option to call them. \